Managing affairs for someone else

 Who can grant a power of attorney

-Anyone who is over 16 and mentally capable of granting of the powers specified in it at the time of signing it can grant a power of attorney.
+Anyone who is over 16 and mentally capable of granting the powers covered in the power of attorney, at the time of signing it, can grant a power of attorney.

-A power of attorney must incorporate a certificate in which a solicitor, advocate or doctor states that they:
+A power of attorney must include a certificate in which a solicitor, advocate or doctor states that they:

-- have interviewed the granter immediately before the document is signed
+- have interviewed the person granting the powers immediately before the document is signed

-- are satisfied that, at the time of signing, the granter understands what is being signed
+- are satisfied that, at the time of signing, the person granting the powers understands what is being signed

-- have no reason to believe that the pressure or undue influence has been put on the granter.
+- have no reason to believe that the pressure or undue influence has been put on the person granting the powers.

-In many cases it will be obvious that the granter is capable of understanding the power of attorney.
-However, if the granter appears to be failing in capacity, recent medical evidence may be needed before the certificate can be signed.
+In many cases it will be obvious that the person granting the powers is capable of understanding the power of attorney.
+However, if this person appears to be failing in capacity, recent medical evidence may be needed before the certificate can be signed.
 See What does it mean if someone is incapable of managing their affairs.

 Responsibilities of an attorney